Spectroscopy: Fine Details Matter!

 The resonance structures of a molecule can explain the not-so-obvious shielding or de-shielding effects that hydrogens might be experiencing.
 So, while normally we would expect to see hydrogens on an sp2-hybridized carbon of a double bond at around 4-6 ppm, the conjugated EWG can deshield a β-hydrogen and move it further to the down-filed.

 So, the resonance-based deshielding in this case “pulls” the hydrogen to 7-8 ppm, which is the aromatic region.
-This observation helps us to eliminate the choice because the aldehyde groups are not conjugated to the alkene and thus won’t cause additional deshileding of the hydrogens on the alkene.
+This observation helps us to eliminate the choice B because the aldehyde groups are not conjugated to the alkene and thus won’t cause additional deshileding of the hydrogens on the alkene.

 The further analysis of the signals reveal, that the position of the methyl signal is very informative too.
 It is in the low-ppm aliphatic region which suggests that it must be attached to a non-EWG group, such as an sp3-hybridized carbon plus the shielding effect of the π-electron cloud magnetic field (similar effect to terminal alkynes or large annulenes) lowers the ppm even further.
 Which disqualifies the options C and D, as those methyl groups would be shifted more down-filed at around 2 ppm.
 This means, that the correct structure is A!